 By and large, the sweet spot for hockey totals is between five and six-and-a-half goals.
 Say the over/under is set to a whole number like six, if the game ends 4-2, then the bet is considered a "push" and money is returned to the bettor — effectively making it a tie.

-Here's a fun wager that's only found in hockey.
+Here's one of the best hockey bets that's exclusive to the sport.
 The easy way to think of it is as a goal total "on steroids."
 Essentially, it's an over/under wager on the total number of goals scored across ALL games on a given day.

 Let's say its a Friday and there are 12 games on the NHL schedule that day.
 The total might be set to 68.5 goals.
 This gives you a betting interest on every single game being played, which adds another layer of excitement to NHL betting.

-Beyond these four bet types, there's also props and futures with hockey.
+Beyond these four hockey bet types, there's also props and futures with hockey.
 These wagers are the same as other sport counterparts.
 With props, you're gambling on specific outcomes within a game (e.g. which player will net the game's first goal), while futures are long-term bets on, say, a championship winner or individual award recipients.
 With that said, you're all caught up on hockey betting terms!

-Before we let you run off and gamble on hockey, it's our duty to share some expert betting tips.
+Before we let you run off and gamble on hockey, it's our duty to share some ice hockey betting strategies.
 We learned these the hard way (losing money) so you don't have to suffer the same fate.
 So pay close attention to these betting on ice hockey tips:

 Be Selective With Your Bets